-For details on the textbook required, please check: .
+No textbook required; instructor will distribute course materials in class.
 For departmental approval, please contact Julia Dreyer, Program Assistant, Forensics, at [email protected].
 For information on Forensic programs and courses, please visit: iizuna.info/cas/Forensics .

 Upon successful completion of this course, the student will be able to:

 Describe the major analytical skills required to support major crimes investigations.

 Describe the role of planning and evaluation in successful case management.